 "Don't just assume you have a food allergy.
 If you suspect one, get it confirmed," Portnoy says.
 "You have to make sure you really are allergic.
 I have seen people with nutritional problems due to avoiding foods they're not really allergic to."

 It's very rare for a person to be allergic to more than one or two foods, Oppenheimer and Portnoy say.
 So if testing is used to confirm or reject suspect foods, it is more likely to give meaningful results.

 Once a food allergy is found, Muñoz-Furlong says, the real work begins.

 "You have to learn how to manage the allergy on a day-to-day basis," she says.

 "Unfortunately, the only treatment we have is avoidance," Oppenheimer says.
 "But I have several suggestions that help.
 One is to wear a medical alert bracelet or necklace.
-And for restaurants, I am big fan of giving the server a card that shows what you are allergic to, and having the chef sign the card to make sure you aren't given anything you're allergic to."
+And for restaurants, I am a big fan of giving the server a card that shows what you are allergic to, and having the chef sign the card to make sure you aren't given anything you're allergic to."

 Outgrowing Food Allergies

 The new guidelines stress repeated testing to see whether a food allergy fades over time.

 Many children with food allergies become tolerant to those foods over time.
 This is most likely to happen with allergies to cow's milk, hen's eggs, wheat, and soybeans.
 It's least likely to happen with peanut, tree-nut, and seafood allergies.

 "So it's necessary to recheck patients to see if they are still allergic," Portnoy says.